Beekeeping for beginners – theory sessions

-The course looks at the bees themselves, the beekeeping year, the swarming process and its management, pests and diseases, IPM as well as the process of honey production and supplemental feeding, each session being approximately 2.5 hours with refreshments, usually including cake, provided.
+The course looks at the bees themselves, the beekeeping year, the swarming process and its management, pests and diseases, IPM as well as the process of honey production and supplemental feeding.
 Designed to complement the basic examination syllabus and provide a good foundation of knowledge that can then be applied and built on during the practical course.

 There are no entry requirements for the theory course.
 Children under 16 must be accompanied by a fee-paying adult.
 The course is held at Farm Gate Vets, Rural Auction Centre, Crooklands which provides us with a warm purpose built training facility.